Jeremy-Harper/Synthetic-Data-Replica-for-Healthcare/README.md

 **Why did you make this?**

-I thought A TUTORIAL was in order because this is a tranformational technology.
+I thought A TUTORIAL was in order because this is a tranformational technology that has seen low adoption rates in healthcare and healthcare research.
+I adapted all of this so its building on the shoulders of others.

+**How can I adopt this technology at my research organization?**

+Step 1.
 Go to your IRB and have them determine that a synthetic data replica is non-human subjects.
+Have them identify/bless an honest data broker while you are there.
+As this protects patient privacy and when used properly can expidite useful research and help elimate paths that might have seen 6 months investment before being able to have data in hand to analyze its typically an easy sell after educating the IRB office.

-Then you can run reports as quickly as you can out of a production healthcare instance as the honest broker then use the module and make the data available with synthetic data.
+Step 2.
+Create reports out of a production healthcare instance as the honest broker.

+Step 3.
+Use these modules and make the data available with synthetic data.

+Step 4.
 I love the idea of helping bring it to healthcare facilities and seeing them training to run this locally.
-It protects patient privacy and when used properly can expidite useful research and help elimate paths that might have seen 6 months investment before being able to have data in hand to analyze.
+Shoot me a note to tell me you've done it so I can grin.

 ## Overview